madeleinebello7/music_genre_classifier/README.md

 # Describe any pretrained models or datasets used
 The dataset used in GTZAN, which contains 1000 audio clips (10 genres, 100 clips each), each 30 seconds long, at 22050Hz, and is the standard benchmark for music genre classification.
-We used wav2vec, a pretrained audio transformer designed by Facebook to embed the audio files.
+I used wav2vec, a pretrained audio transformer designed by Facebook to embed the audio files.
 However, we quickly veered away from this and used mel spectrograms instead.